mrvillafria/UFOs/README.md

 There is a "Filter Search" feature on the left-hand side of the page with the different search criteria.

 Please notice in each input box, it displays an example, or a placeholder, for each filter option.
+For example, our placeholder for City is benton.
 This will help show the user the input format for what they want to search on.

 ![filtersearch](/Resources/filtersearch.PNG)